 He may mean well and be rock solid with his knowledge of general investing.
 But, if he doesn’t know federal benefits inside and out, you should be seeing a big RED FLAG.
 He simply has the wrong skill sets for your needs.
 It could be like going to a podiatrist to have brain surgery.
 Yes, he’s a doctor, but not the right doctor to perform this task.

 Finding someone that does understand, instead of being concerned that your advisor, “might be missing” something, seems to be a wise conclusion.
-If you can’t find a Fed focused advisor, give me a call.
-I am on record – If a Fed contacts my office needing the help of a properly equipped advisor, we will either help them ourselves, or help them look for someone that possesses the required skill set.
+If you can’t find a qualified financial advisor with the necessary knowledge about the federal retirement systems, give me a call.
+I am on record – If a Fed contacts my office needing the help of a properly equipped advisor, we will either help them ourselves or help them look for someone that possesses the required skill set.